 3in1 – also a little too thick and goopy for a bike.
 We want the oil to be easily cleaned off when it gets dirty.

 Motorcycle chain oil – same as 3in1 and white lithium, too thick.
 Remember a motorcycle chain spins way faster than your legs can move, so we don’t need the oil to cling to our bike chains quite as tight.

 Cleaners and Degreasers

 A full bike friendly all purpose cleaner, spray on and then hose off

 We don’t have a hose at the shop, but if we did, we would use Bike Wash.
-It’s a full bike cleaner that can works great after a long muddy ride, unload the bikes spray down with this magic spray and then fire up the BBQ.
-Once you finished your burgers hose of the bikes apply some fresh chain lube and you are good to go.
+It’s a full bike cleaner that can work great after a long muddy ride, unload the bikes spray down with this magic spray and then fire up the BBQ.
+Once you finished your burgers hose off the bikes, apply some fresh chain lube and you are good to go.

 A great multi-purpose degreaser safe for the whole bike

 This is the degreaser we use in the Clean and Lube service, we use it at full strength in our Chain Machine and then mixed 50/50 with water in a squirt bottle for the whole bike.
 Combined with a fresh rag and some elbow grease your bike will be looking great.